cylic1039681/graph-p-energy-certificates/README.md

-# SageMath certificates for path-minimality of graph (p)-energies
+# SageMath certificates for path-minimality of graph $p$-energies

 This repository contains the SageMath verification scripts and certificate data used in the two companion papers